bec-archer/SR80-Manuals/user-manual.md

 ### Oil Sample

+> **Note:** The Oil Sample button only appears when the **Capture Oil Sample** admin toggle is ON (Admin Settings → Shop Settings → Disassembly → Capture Oil Sample).
+By default it's OFF and the button doesn't show up anywhere.

-You can record an oil sample on any item that's at the **Ready for Test** or **Tested** stage.
+When the toggle is ON, you can record an oil sample on any item that's currently in **Disassembly**, **In Progress**, **Tested**, or at **Checkout** — basically any tech-relevant status.
 This is optional — not every item needs one.
 But when you do record one, at least one photo is required.

+The button lives at the **bottom** of the action stack on the item detail (in its own row, separate from the per-status workflow buttons) so you can always find it in the same spot regardless of where the item is in the workflow.

 1. Open the item
-2. Tap the **Oil Sample** button (blue)
+2. Tap the **Oil Sample** button (blue, drop icon, at the bottom of the action stack)
 3. Pick the condition: **Clean** or **Dirty**
 4. Add any notes in the text field (optional)
 5. **Take at least one photo** — below the notes field you'll see **Camera** and **Library** buttons, same as the photo buttons used during intake.
 Tap Camera to snap a picture of the oil sample, or Library to pick one from the device.
 You can add multiple photos — each one appears as a thumbnail with an **X** to remove it if you change your mind.
 The Submit button stays disabled until you add a photo.